-Eeeek, today is such an exciting day!
-First I brought you the Merry Mag announcement (a must see), and now I’ve teamed up with an awesome group of gals in their tool belts to bring you nearly 20 Easy to Build Christmas projects!
+I’ve teamed up with an awesome group of gals in their tool belts to bring you nearly 20 Easy to Build Christmas projects!
+This $10 DIY Wooden Sled Tutorial is a perfect beginner project.

-Since getting my hands on some new Ryobi tools a few weeks back I’ve been working away in the wood room building all kinds of little Christmas projects, like the fun Stocking Hangers I shared last week.
-The Ryobi tools are light weight, not intimidating at all, and perfect for a beginner like me.
+I’ve been busy in the wood room creating all kinds of little Christmas projects, like the fun Stocking Hangers I shared last week.

 Did I mention MUCH less?
 How about $10?!!
 Follow along to see how you can make an easy DIY Wooden Sled too!